This was the first of 140 interviews that Colburn would conduct over the next 22 years for his Eisenhower Legacy series.

 - Virtual Premiere:

 Sept.
-16, 2020 (During virtual dedication of the new Eisenhower Memorial on the National Mall in Washington, D.C.) - Virtual Premiere:
+16, 2020 (During virtual dedication of the new Eisenhower Memorial on the National Mall in Washington, D.C.) - Virtual Screening:

 Oct.
 14, 2020 (130th anniversary of Ike’s birthday)